aswiniab/blog/_posts/2021-03-26-credit-risk-assessment.markdown

     memory usage: 164.2+ KB

-The dataset contains 21 variables and 1000 observatios.
+The dataset contains 21 variables and 1000 observations.
 8 variables are of numeric type and 13 of object type.
 As the object type variables do not have any null values, we can conclude that they are of categorical type.

 **2.2 Label the columns**